 Child Custody Attorney in Nassau County

-If you are going through a divorce or legal separation and you and your spouse have minor children, custody is a vital, and often contested, part of the proceedings.
-It is important to keep the needs and best interests of your child at the forefront of your decisions, and our Nassau County child custody lawyers at Jason M. Barbara & Associates, P.C. can help.
+It is important to keep the needs and best interests of your child at the forefront of your decisions, and our Nassau County child custody lawyers are here to help!
+Jason M. Barbara & Associates, P.C. is here to assist you with any child custody matter, no matter how complicated the case may be.
+We offer supportive, compassionate legal counsel.

 Call (516) 406-8381 or contact our firm online to schedule a free initial consultation.